Advanced natural and homeopathic kit to support health during allergy season

-What is 'the advanced natural and homeopathic kit helpful for grass pollen allergies'?
+What is 'the advanced natural and homeopathic kit to support health during allergy season'?

-- This kit consists of the GRASS ALLERGIES (POLLENPET), KIDNEY DRAINER, LIVER DRAINER and LYMPH 2 products.
+- This kit consists of our GRASS ALLERGIES (POLLENPET), KIDNEY DRAINER, LIVER DRAINER and LYMPH 2 products.

-- The KIDNEY DRAINER natural product helps cleanse the kidneys and eliminate toxins, thereby helping to improve immune, kidney and urinary functions.
+- The KIDNEY DRAINER natural product helps detox the kidneys thereby supporting the body's immune, kidney and urinary functions.

-- The LIVER DRAINER natural product promotes the elimination of toxins present in the liver, thereby improving liver function and digestion.
+- The LIVER DRAINER natural product promotes a healthy liver, thereby supporting the body's liver functions and digestion.

 - The LYMPH 2 natural product promotes lymphatic drainage as well as drainage of cellular waste.
-It promotes the cleaning and filtering of blood and contributes to the natural production of antibodies to help the immune system.
+It promotes the cleaning and filtering of blood.

 Who is this natural product suitable for?

-- All animals needing more support for grass allergy symptoms, in order to accelerate the results.
+- All animals needing more support during grass allergy season.

 How to administer the natural product?